stefanoborini/book-the-software-company/00-introduction.md

 This book is open to Pull Requests on github.

 # Notes to expand
-# On interviewing and hiring new candidates

-- scripter vs. coder

 # The phases of development and needs of developers
 - boilerplate stuff should come at no cost (e.g. linting, testing setup etc).
 Must be there